 We have already shared with investors several times that the Aventus Group forms an up to 10% reserve of the total loan portfolio in cash, and that reserve was even increased in the face of the pandemic crisis.
 Aventus Group never borrows through P2P more than up to 45% of its total loan portfolio.
 We constantly follow these proportions and apply extremely strict discipline to ourselves.
-That Aventus Group not only talks about this business model but also puts it into practice, can be confirmed by all PeerBerry investors who invest in Aventus Group loans through the platform.
-PeerBerry investors have never encountered defaulted loans as such cases are resolved within the group.
+That Aventus Group not only talks about this business model but also puts it into practice can be confirmed by all PeerBerry investors who invest in Aventus Group loans through the platform.
+PeerBerry investors have never encountered defaulted loans, as such cases are resolved within the group.
 We are simply not putting such cases on the shoulders of investors.
-In terms of defaulted loans, the ratio of such loans in the group is 7% of the total loan portfolio and it is one of the best indicators of defaulted loans in the entire short-term loan market.
+In terms of defaulted loans, the ratio of such loans in the group is 7% of the total loan portfolio, and it is one of the best indicators of defaulted loans in the entire short-term loan market.

 Aventus Group never borrows more than up to 45% of its total loan portfolio through P2P.

 This crisis was not a lesson for the Aventus Group.
-It was another check that our business management mechanism is the right one and we are on the right track.
+It was another check that our business management mechanism is the right one and that we are on the right track.
 Despite global turbulence, this year is very positive for the Aventus Group.
-The total volume of the group lending increased by 66% comparing the first half of this year with the first half of 2019.
-The number of employees grew significantly this year, the business volumes of the relatively new group companies increased, cash reserves increased, the group operated profitably.
+The total volume of the group lending increased by 66%, comparing the first half of this year with the first half of 2019.
+The number of employees grew significantly this year, the business volumes of the relatively new group companies increased, cash reserves increased, and the group operated profitably.

 In which markets do you see lending businesses are doing best to deal with the challenges and ongoing consequences of the pandemic?